 Los Angeles Area Chamber of Commerce Resource Guide -- Leverage this resource guide to help you, your families and businesses through this dynamic situation

 Los Angeles County Economic Development Corporation (LAEDC) -- A COVID-19 response site to provide info regarding business loan programs, unemployment insurance, financial assistance, and relevant resources for businesses, employers and workers

 New!
-California Small Business COVID-19 Relief Grant Program -- The application period for Round 1 of the California Small Business Covid-19 Relief Grant program is now open.
+California Small Business COVID-19 Relief Grant Program -- The application period for Round 2 of the California Small Business Covid-19 Relief Grant program will open on February 2nd and close on February 8th.
 Small businesses and nonprofits can visit www.CAReliefGrant.com and apply for micro grants up to $25,000.
 Assistance is available in all counties and in multiple languages.
-Grants will not be issued on a first-come, first-served basis and first round of applications has been extended to January 13, 2021.

 New! $100 Million for Small Business Support -- $50 million in COVID-19 Disaster Relief Loan guarantees began through an executive order previously this year, which the Legislature has now doubled to $100 million. $24.9 Million has already been approved.
 83% of those awarded support were women, minority-owned, low to moderate-income businesses.
 217 loans have been approved for the $50 million for small business programs, leveraging a total of $109 million.